Maitreya-Niranjan/SRE_project/README.md

 ## Menu Options

 Below are the options with the data present in the file:
- 1 - See the full data
+ 1 - See the full data </br>
- 2 - See all the unique operations in your data
+ 2 - See all the unique operations in your data </br>
- 3 - See the unique paths in the data
+ 3 - See the unique paths in the data </br>
- 4 - See paths based on operation
+ 4 - See paths based on operation</br>
- 5 - See the paths based on a particular word
+ 5 - See the paths based on a particular word</br>
- 6 - Find Registry Keys Modified
+ 6 - Find Registry Keys Modified</br>
- 7 - Find Dropped Files Based on File Creation + Extension Match 8 - I have a doubt
+ 7 - Find Dropped Files Based on File Creation + Extension Match</br>
+ 8 - I have a doubt</br>
- 99 - To exit the program
+ 99 - To exit the program</br>

 ---